 There is a general belief that spending which is financed by deficit is responsible for displacing private economic activities, whether in the long run or short run.
 Many people assume that immediately the economy improves, politicians will revive their fiscal conservativeness and begin paying debts, which is not true at all.
 Who does not know how politicians behave?
 Most politicians go by the sentiment “spend now and pay later” but later never comes.
-Deficit is a problem that needs to be dealt with now and not in the future.
+A deficit is a problem that needs to be dealt with now and not in the future.

 It is only in the present that you can worry about the future.
 Do not run deficits, Keynesian theory forbids that.